Skip to content

 Cloudbeds has a marketplace with over 300 integrations.
 Mews offers an open ecosystem through Mews Marketplace.
 Apaleo has taken an API-first approach where the entire platform is designed around integration with external tools.

-On the communication side, Guestivo combines guest communication with online check-in and digital ordering in a single portal, integrating with the PMS for reservation data.
+On the communication side, Guestivo combines guest communication, AI concierge, and digital ordering in a single portal, integrating with Apaleo PMS for reservation data (other PMS integrations are on-demand).
+Online check-in is on the public roadmap and not yet shipped.
 Duve and Canary Technologies have ready-made connections with the most popular PMS systems.
 Akia specializes in automated SMS and WhatsApp communication with PMS integrations.

 Ready-made integrations are the fastest path to a working connection.
 The downside is limited flexibility: you sync what the vendors designed, not necessarily what you specifically need.